ciDSproj/ciDSproj.github.io/_dashboard/dashboard-1.md

 ---

-The Dashboard was created using visuals from Sales, Products and Customer reports, which show the most important trends and figures.
+The data visualizations for Sales, Products and Customer Reports show the most important trends and figures:

+- *How was the sales trend over the months?*
+- *What are the most frequently purchased products?*
+- *How was the sales amount by country?*
+- *What are the most profitable segment customers?*